Lake Hodges: Lake Hodges Dam

 In 2005, the San Diego County Water Authority, in conjunction with the City of San Diego, began work on a pipeline to connect Hodges Reservoir with Olivenhain Reservoir.
 The project was completed in 2012.
 The connection provides the ability to store 20000 acre.ft of water at Hodges Reservoir for emergency use.
-This system is also used to provide electrical power to the grid during high demand times of the day.
+This system is also used to provide electrical power to the grid during high-demand times of the day.
 Water is pumped from Lake Hodges to Olivenhain at night when demand (and rates) for electricity is low.
-It is then flowed back down through generators during peak demand times.
+It is then flowed back down through generators during peak-demand times.

-In 2019 a hypolimnetic aeration system was installed at the site of the former Reservoir keeper's house with a Speece cone installed at the bottom of the lake between that location and Alva canyon.
+In 2019, a hypolimnetic aeration system was installed at the site of the former reservoir keeper's house with a Speece cone installed at the bottom of the lake between that location and Alva canyon.

 Following the 2017 Oroville Dam crisis, the state of California conducted spillway inspections on all dams in the state.
-Hodges Dam did not pass inspection and, as a result, San Diego Public Utilities Department was ordered to keep the maximum level of the lake 20 feet below the spillway.
+Hodges Dam did not pass inspection and, as a result, San Diego Public Utilities Department was ordered to keep the maximum level of the lake 20 ft below the spillway.

 Due to its advanced age, Lake Hodges had been closed to the public so the dam could undergo repair work.
 The water level was lowered in May 2022, when routine maintenance revealed cracks and defects, which turned the dam repairs into a yearlong process.
 On June 2, 2023, the dam, lake, and recreation area opened to the public again.
 Around 2034, the city expects to complete construction of a new dam to replace this one.
-The reservoir has to be kept at a low elevation of 280 feet due to safety concerns, which means that the city cannot access the water.
+The reservoir has to be kept at a low elevation of 280 ft due to safety concerns, which means that the city cannot access the water.

 Recreation

-Lake Hodges is a popular location for hiking, birding, fishing, kayaking, windsurfing, photography, and picnicking.
-It is surrounded by the hiking trails of the San Dieguito River Park and those trails are connected to the park's 65 miles of trails.
+Lake Hodges is a popular location for hiking, birding, fishing, kayaking, mountain biking, windsurfing, photography, and picnicking.
+It is surrounded by the hiking trails of the San Dieguito River Park, and those trails are connected to the park's 65 miles of trails.

 The Audubon Society has proclaimed Lake Hodges and vicinity to be a Globally Important Bird Area.
 The ability to see almost 200 bird species attracts many birders as well as amateur and professional photographers.

-Fishing is allowed 9 months of the year and near record sized Largemouth Bass have been caught in the lake.
+Fishing is allowed 9 months of the year and near-record-sized largemouth bass have been caught in the lake.